Syro-Malankara Catholic Church: Post-ecclesial communion

 Thomas Naickamparampil was appointed as the first exarch of the Syro-Malankara Catholic Exarchate in the United States by Pope Benedict XVI, with consultation by Cleemis and the Holy Synod of Syro-Malankara Catholic Church, on 14 July 2010.
 He was ordained bishop and received the name Aboon Thomas Eusebius on 21 September 2010 at St. Mary's Malankara Syrian Catholic Cathedral, Thiruvananthapuram.
 His installation ceremony was on 3 October 2010 at Kellenberg Memorial High School, Uniondale, New York.

 Baselios Cleemis was elevated to the College of Cardinals of the Catholic Church by Pope Benedict XVI at the Papal Basilica of Saint Peter in the Vatican on 24 November 2012.
 As Cardinal-Priest he was assigned the titular church of San Gregorio VII.
 He is the first bishop of the Syro-Malankara church and the fifth Keralite to become cardinal.

 The Syro-Malankara Catholic Church is fast growing in theological and canonical studies.
 Many authors have contributed to the development in the field of theology and canon law.

 Besides the canonical institutions of the Syro-Malankara Catholic Church, various associations including the Malankara Catholic Youth Movement (MCYM), the Malankara Catholic Association (MCA), and the Legion of Mary, Matruvedi, Pithruvedi, emerged.

 The Syro-Malankara Catholic Church engages in humanitarian activities.
-One example of such services is Thapovanam, Shelter of Hope, Sulthan Bathery, a centre for the rehabilitation of the mentally ill.
+One example of such services is Thapovanam, Shelter of Hope, Sulthan Bathery, a centre for the rehabilitation people who are mentally ill.